pkkid/python-plexapi/docs/configuration.rst

     Header value used for X_PLEX_IDENTIFIER to all Plex server and Plex client requests.
 This is generally a UUID, serial number, or other number unique id for the device (default: `result of hex(uuid.getnode())`).

-**platorm**
+**platform**
     Header value used for X_PLEX_PLATFORM to all Plex server and Plex client requests.
 Example platforms
     include: iOS, MacOSX, Android, LG (default: `result of platform.uname()[0]`).

 **platform_version**
     Header value used for X_PLEX_PLATFORM_VERSION to all Plex server and Plex client requests.
-This is genrally the server or client operating system version: 4.3.1, 10.6.7, 3.2 (default: `result of platform.uname()[2]`).
+This is generally the server or client operating system version: 4.3.1, 10.6.7, 3.2 (default: `result of platform.uname()[2]`).

 **product**